uptane/uptane-standard/uptane-standard.md

 * Conventional strategies are also complicated by the differing resources of the ECUs, which can vary greatly in memory, storage space, and Internet connectivity.
 * The design of Uptane makes it possible to offer improved design flexibility, without sacrificing security.
 * This added design flexibility, however, could be a liability if the framework is implemented incorrectly.
-* Standardization of crucial steps in the design, implementation and use of Uptane can assure that customizability does not impact security or functionality.
+* Standardization of crucial steps in the design, implementation, and use of Uptane can assure that customizability does not impact security or functionality.

 ## Scope of Standards coverage